What do you think of when you hear the term crisis?

 - Helping your business prepare for any future crisis situations.

-There are three types of crisis management teams your company might hire for to help you manage a situation.
+There are three types of crisis management teams your company might hire to help you manage a situation.
 These teams include regional emergency management teams, site emergency response teams, and business support teams.